-If you have replaced the RAID with another machine or replaced the original IDE disk or SATA with new NVMe SSD, then this might be the reason for the UEFI bootloader issue on your Windows 10 computer.
+If you have replaced the RAID with another machine or replaced the original IDE disk or SATA with a new NVMe SSD, this might be the reason for the UEFI bootloader issue on your Windows 10 computer.

 Hence, to fix this UEFI boot issue, you can follow the given Windows command line: